Calabi-Yau generalized complete intersections and aspects of cohomology of sheaves: Introduction

 We devote a spectral sequence approach to the computation of Hodge numbers of gCICYs.
 These Hodge numbers not only encode topological information, but also give the dimensions of the moduli spaces.
 We show that an approach on spectral sequences can be used to efficiently compute the topological data of the generalized complete intersection manifolds, including the one dimensional case of curves.
 We build spectral sequences of double complexes of cohomology groups of sheaves and compute their dimensions.
 Moreover, one of the methods that we obtain the data of an appropriately twisted sheaf is to tensor known exact sequences by locally free sheaves.
 We also used this method when we prove the generalized vanishing theorem.

-We also prove an identity between configuration matrices of complete intersection Calabi-Yau manifolds.
-This identity was initially put forward by \cite{Candelas:1987kf} but was not proven before.
-This identity is useful since it was used in \cite{Anderson:2015iia} in the classification of generalized complete intersection Calabi-Yau manifolds.
+We also prove a birational equivalence between configuration matrices of complete intersection Calabi-Yau manifolds.
+This equivalence relation is slightly different from the one propsed in \cite{Candelas:1987kf}, which is instead a diffeomorphic equivalence.
+This equivalence relation would be useful in the classification of generalized complete intersection Calabi-Yau manifolds \cite{Anderson:2015iia}.

 The gCICYs would give us manifolds that didn't arise in the exhaustive list of CICYs.
 In addition, an important phenomenon in the deformation of CICYs is that in general, the moduli space of CICYs has dimension less than the moduli space of total deformation class.
 This is easy to understand: the manifolds that can be defined by polynomials are only a part among all those CY manifolds in this deformation class.
 It is conceivable that, after generalizing to gCICYs, we would increase the dimension of the moduli spaces.
 This fact coincides with the result that some of gCICYs are not previously constructed in the list of CICYs.
 In understanding their properties, we can make use of modern tools in sheaf theory and cohomology theory.
 Moreover, gCICYs is a promising candidate of important physics model \cite{Anderson:2015iia,Berglund:2016yqo,Berglund:2016nvh}.
 In conjunction with the characterization of moduli spaces, we are able to understand CY manifolds better.